aBooDyy/Progress-Expansion/README.md

 # Progress-Expansion
 This is a [PlaceholderAPI](http://placeholderapi.com/) expansion that allows you to display the progress related placeholders based on your inputs.
-For bar placholder, You can customize what symbols are shown, the text when it is completed and what the maximum value is.
+For bar placeholder, You can customize what symbols are shown, the text when it is completed and what the maximum value is.

 ## Placeholders
 The expansion provides two placeholders that can be customized with additional values/options.